The moon is high up in the sky and it’s spring.

 — Fernando Pessoa, The Shepherd in Love (1914)

-Our second issue as a quarterly features three radical short collections of new lyric and prose poetry: Mark DuCharme's Counter Fluencies 1-20, Tara Walker's Pill, and j/j hastain's Priest/ess.
-Each poet investigates the consumptive power of language, revealing—in detail at turns familiar, peculiar, and shocking—the secret grace of our verbal depths.
+Featuring three divergent new collections of poetry: Mark DuCharme's Counter Fluencies 1-20, Tara Walker's Pill, and j/j hastain's Priest/ess.
+By strange gravity of music in method, each poet investigates the consumptive power of language, suggesting—in detail at turns familiar, peculiar, and shocking—the secret grace of conception.

-Mark DuCharme is the author of The Unfinished: Books I-VI, Answer, The Sensory Cabinet, The Crowd Poems, Infinity Subsections and Cosmopolitan Tremble, among others.
+is the author of The Unfinished: Books I-VI, Answer, The Sensory Cabinet, The Crowd Poems, Infinity Subsections and Cosmopolitan Tremble, among others.
 He sees the poem, in part, as a refusal of utilitarian language, which is ironic, because he teaches composition.
-Praise for Counter Fluencies 1-20:

 Mark Ducharme I know firsthand as a teacher.
 And this collection proves it is not just a professional title.
 Nearly every line of his poetry is a lesson.
 For writers - "If you're not destroyed by [it], then you haven't done it correctly."
 For everyone - "Fear not the invisible but thank her." — Jonathan Montgomery